-To see the information on accommodation for reduced registration for full-time students, see the section on graduate Course Loads.
+To see the information on other accommodations for reduced registration for full-time students, see the section on graduate Course Loads.

-It may, however, happen that your schedule for completing the graduate degree is confounded along the way by circumstances beyond your control.
 If extraordinary circumstances suggest that you might better complete your degree as a part-time student you may request a change in your status.
-If you are in good standing (cumulative GPA of at least 3.0 and not on warning), you may petition the Graduate Dean to be changed from full time to part time.
+If you are in good standing (cumulative GPA of at least 3.0 and not on warning), you may petition the Dean of Graduate Studies to be changed from full time to part time.
 To receive consideration, your petition should explain your extraordinary circumstances, why you find it necessary to prolong your studies, and detail your plan for completion.
 Your petition must bear the endorsements of your advisor and department chair.